51RED/ML2025-Final_text_time_prediction/README.md

 python3 train.py -m regression
 ```

->📋  Describe how to train the models, with example commands on how to train the models in your paper, including the full training procedure and appropriate hyperparameters.
+>📋  Before trainning, make sure your data exist in "data" file.
+After trainning, model checkpoints will storage in file "checkpoints".
+The pre-trained model will be upload in cloud.

 ## Evaluation

-To evaluate my model on ?, run:
+To evaluate my model on regression, run:

 - generative
     ```eval